Helen Zughaib

 "My work is ultimately about creating empathy.
 Creating a shared space for introspection and dialogue," shares Helen.
 "I ask the viewer to see through someone else’s eyes, to walk in another’s shoes.
 To accept the “other.”
 To reject divisiveness.
 To promote acceptance and understanding and to reject violence and subjugation of anyone anywhere.
 To give voice to the voiceless, to heal, and to reflect in our shared humanity."

-Stories From the Trail: Lebanon Mountain Trail
+Stories From the Lebanon Mountain Trail

 Follow us on Instagram!